davidemoro/collective.editskinswitcher/collective.editskinswitcher/collective/editskinswitcher/README.txt

-With ``collective.editskinswitcher`` installed (with the portal quick installer), visitors that go to the website with the url ``edit.yourdomain.com`` will see the Plone Default skin, which is meant for content editors.
+With ``collective.editskinswitcher`` installed (with the portal quick installer), visitors that go to the website with the url ``edit.yourdomain.com`` will see the Editor Skin.
+(This can be set in a property, as we shall see later.)
 Visitors to ``www.yourdomain.com`` will see whatever skin you have set as the default skin in portal_skins.
 Can be pretty handy.

+To avoid confusion: we will call what you have set as "default skin" the Visitor Skin.
+And the skin meant for editors we call the Editor Skin.

-Developer types probably like the fact that you also get the default skin when visiting ``localhost`` and the edit skin when you go to ``127.0.0.1``.
+Developer types probably like the fact that you also get the Visitor Skin when visiting ``localhost`` and the Editor Skin when you go to ``127.0.0.1``.

-But maybe you want to turn it around: your visitors should see Plone Default and your editors should see your brilliant Monty Python Skin!
-Ni!
-Just go to the ``portal_properties``, then ``editskin_switcher`` and change the ``edit_skin`` property to your dashing theme.

 Other options
 -------------

-Next to the ``edit_skin`` option, there are two other properties in the ``editskin_switcher`` property sheet you can play with:
+There are some options you can set.
+Go to ``portal_properties``, and then go to the ``editskin_switcher`` property sheet.
+These options are available:

+- ``edit_skin``: set the skin that editors get.
+The default is "Plone Default".

 - ``based_on_url``: when True (the default) you get the behaviour described above.